joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-express-response/README.md

 This means our express app is running and listening for requests on port 3000.

 To cancel it, we have to press <kbd>control</kbd> <kbd>c</kbd>

+**Thought Questions**

+- How do we access this route?
+- What is the URL?
+- What kind of response will we get?

 It would be nice to have a status that this app is running.
 Let's add a `console.log` inside a callback that will be the second argument of the function `app.listen`